eduNEXT/picasso/docs/source/tutorials/reuse_workflow.rst

 Reusing the Picasso Workflow
 ###################################

-This document will guide you through different ways of reusing the Picasso workflow.
+This document will guide you through different ways of reusing the Picasso workflow in your own repository.

 To use a reusable workflow from your own repository, you can use the ``uses`` keyword in your workflow file.
 The ``uses`` keyword specifies the location of the reusable workflow file, which can be a specific tag, branch, or commit, either in the same repository or a different repository.